emacadie/groovy-validator/README.md

 true, true )
 ```

 In that case, you get a message with a line for each field.
-So you might get a whopper message like this:
+So you might get a message like this:

 ```
 Groovy validation exception: